HOW TO WRITE A COMIC BOOK OR MANGA FOR

 Approach the Inmost Cave

-Planning an attack, training before a battle, questioning feelings of a lover or weakening an enemy are just a few examples of the many possibilities in this stage.
+Planning an attack, training before a battle, questioning feelings of a lover, or weakening an enemy are just a few examples of the many possibilities in this stage.

 The Ordeal